tve/node-red-fd-network-diagram/README.md

 ---------------------

 - git clone network-diagram: https://github.com/tve/node-red-fd-network-diagram
+- install vis-network (`cd node-red-fd-network-diagram/widgets; npm install --production`)
 - install it in Node-RED (in the Node-RED dir run `npm install ../path/to/node-red-fd-network-diagram`)
+- (this should also install node-red-flexdash because it's a dependency)
 - start Node-RED
 - create a new flow and import the example flow from the network diagram pkg
 - you will need to wait a while the first time while the dev server downloads flexdash and gets it running
-- open FlexDash and proceed as above
+- open FlexDash and proceed as with docker